Agriculture Fabrics

 Worm/Insect Farming

-If cows were the size of a beetle, they wouldn’t require very much land to farm.
-Like cows, a lot of insects provide a valuable source of protein, and many are popular cuisine in different parts of the world.
-Other small critters like earthworms have an essential place in the ecosystem, which makes them valuable for gardeners, farmers, and of course fishermen.
-You can start farming worms or insects at home, in your backyard, even in your apartment.
+If cows were the size of a beetle, they wouldn’t need much land to farm.
+Like cows, many insects are a good source of protein, and they’re popular in dishes around the world.
+Other small creatures, such as earthworms, are vital to the ecosystem, making them valuable to gardeners, farmers, and fishermen.
+You can start farming worms or insects at home, in your backyard, or even in your apartment.

 Sample position: Worm Farmer, up to $20/lb